GuillaumeGomez/browser-UI-test/README.md

 #### compare-elements-property-false

 **compare-elements-property-false** command allows you to check that two DOM elements' CSS properties are different.
+If one of the elements doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "element1" and "element2" have to exist otherwise the command will fail!
 compare-elements-property-false: ("element1", "//element2", ["CSS property1", "CSS property2", ...])
 compare-elements-property-false: ("//element1", "element2", ["CSS property1", "CSS property2", ...])
 ```